FoamScience/FoamScience.github.io/_posts/2018-01-02-permeability-simulation-with-openfoam-openpnm.md

 * Simulation porous materials with OpenFOAM
 {: toc}

 It's hard to define an audience for this paper, really.
-Any one who wants to:
+Anyone who wants to:

  * Kill the time by learning about permeability of soils, or
  * Prepare for a numerical simulation of permeability of soils